 Down the right hand side of the screen, the functions of the A-G menu softkeys are listed.
 If there are more functions than will fit on one screen, [Previous] and [Next] buttons are provided to page through the functions.
-You can either press the real button or touch the key on screen.
+You can either press the real button next to the screen or touch the key on screen.